 The loan carries an effective interest rate of 3% p.a and is repayable in full in June 2021.
 There is no default in the repayment of the principal loan and interest amounts.

-Other financial liabilities
+11.2 Other financial liabilities

 Particulars As at As at

-December 31, 2017 March 31, 2017
+March 31, 2018 March 31, 2017

-Liability towards acquisition of businesses - 195
+Liability towards acquisition of business - 195

-Employee benefits payable - 35
+Employee benefits payable 35

-Total - 230
+Total 230

 12 Other non-current liabilities